Frequently Asked Questions – click on any question to see the answer

 - Large companies also have recruiters that focus only on experienced hires, and would prefer to speak with degreed candidates with more than 3 years of civilian work experience.
 These recruiters also do not typically attend military base fairs or similar veteran career fairs.

-Our virtual career fairs and resume database are used by university recruiters, experienced hire recruiters AND military recruiters, so you will see and learn of opportunities that would not otherwise be presented to you.
+Rather than a job fair, our monthly virtual information sessions are used by university recruiters, experienced hire recruiters AND military recruiters to network with you, showcase their opportunities and explain their hiring processes, so you will see and learn of opportunities that would not otherwise be presented to you.